TechnologyAdvice/technologyadvice.github.io/_posts/2015-12-31-where-flux-went-wrong.markdown

   2. The base component can be freely shared across the application, since the class isn't directly tied to any one store.
 We can wrap it in entirely different higher order components, `connect` it with totally different state selectors, or even just pass it a plain-old array of todos.
   3. You can now rest easy knowing that if you give your component a set of props, you know _exactly_ how it will function.

 The point is: the component no longer cares where it gets its data from, that's not its concern (and rightly so).
 And though in this case we're using `react-redux` to create the container, the component itself is not actually tied to any specific framework and now behaves just like any other simpleminded React component.
 There are a slew of other benefits to this pattern, such as the ability to implement performance optimizations for state selectors (see: [reselect](https://github.com/rackt/reselect)), but at the end of the day the important part is that our components are once again sane and devoid of local state.
-It's

 ## In Summary